M66B/FairEmail/docs/FAQ-en-rGB.md

 In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
 This can be changed in the advanced account settings: Settings, tap Manual setup, tap Accounts, tap account, tap Advanced.

-This will not change the time of already synchronized messages.
-To solve this, long press the folder(s) in the folder list and select *Delete local messages* and *Synchronize now*.
+This will not change the time of already synchronised messages.
+To solve this, long press the folder(s) in the folder list and select *Delete local messages* and *Synchronise now*.

 <br />